Get Your Free Report

 From a technical workflow perspective, a WAF sits between the client and the application, functioning as an inspection layer for both inbound requests and outbound responses.
 The sequence typically looks like this:

-2. Traffic Routed to WAF: The request is directed to the WAF instead of the application server.
+2. Traffic Is Routed to the WAF

 By controlling every step of this traffic flow, the WAF acts as an active firewall layer that shields the application’s logic, data, and APIs from malicious traffic.